-Policy 6.6: Holiday Pay
+Policy 6.6: Holiday Pay Page: 1 of 2

 - A. SUBJECT.
 Holiday Pay. - B. PURPOSE.
 To establish a policy for paid holidays for employees. - C. POLICY.
-The policy of the City is to provide paid holidays for employees.

-- 1. Eligible employees will receive holiday pay provided they work their scheduled day before and work their scheduled day after the Holiday unless on pre-approved vacation or sick leave.
-Should the employee call in sick on one or the other of these two days because of illness, they shall be required to provide a notice from their physician to receive holiday pay. - 2.
+The policy of the City is to provide paid holidays for employees. - D. PROCEDURE. - 1.
+Eligible employees will receive holiday pay provided they work their full scheduled work day before and work their full scheduled work day after the Holiday unless on pre-approved vacation or sick leave.
+Should the employee call in sick on one or the other of these two days or leave early or arrive late because of illness, they shall be required to provide a notice from their physician to receive holiday pay. - 2.
 Employees on approved vacation or excused sick leave when a holiday occurs shall not be charged vacation or sick leave for the holiday. - 3.
-Alternate work week employees and 84 hour Police Department employees will NOT be charged for approved vacation or excused sick leave during a week with a Holiday, when the use of that time puts them above the total number of normal work hours during a pay period. - 4.
+Employees will NOT be charged for approved vacation or excused sick leave during a week with a Holiday, when the use of that time puts them above the total number of normal work hours during a pay period. - 4.
 Eligible employees will NOT receive holiday pay if: - a.
 The employee is on layoff status; the employee is a temporary or seasonal employee; or the employee is on leave of absence without pay, excluding FMLA, when the holiday occurs. - b.
 The employee is requested to work during the holiday and refuses. - 5.
 Employees who work a traditional schedule and who are regularly scheduled to work on a day that is observed by the City as a holiday are entitled to time off without loss of pay for that day. - a.
 Full time employees who are eligible to have the holiday off will receive pay for the number of hours they are normally scheduled.
 For half-day holidays, the employee will receive one half of normal workday hours. - b.
 Part time employees who are eligible to have the holiday off will receive pay for the number of holiday hours proportionate to their normal work schedule.

-Policy 6.6: Holiday Pay
+Policy 6.6: Holiday Pay Page: 2 of 2

-- 6. Employees who work a non-traditional schedule where shifts must be covered seven days per week, and their shift begins on the holiday observed shall be compensated as follows: - a.
-Full Time Employees, who through normal scheduling are required to work on a holiday, will receive pay two and a half times (Holiday Premium Pay HP) their normal regular rate of pay for the number of hours worked on the holiday. - Employees who work part time and who through normal scheduling are required to work on a holiday will receive pay two and a half times (Holiday Premium Pay - HP) their normal regular rate of pay for the number of hours worked on the holiday. - c.
+- 6. Employees who work a non-traditional schedule shall be compensated as follows: - a.
+Full Time Employees, who through normal scheduling are required to work on a holiday, will receive pay two and a half times (Holiday Premium Pay HP) their normal regular rate of pay for the number of hours worked on the holiday. - b.
+Employees who work part time and who through normal scheduling are required to work on a holiday will receive pay two and a half times (Holiday Premium Pay HP) their normal regular rate of pay for the number of hours worked on the holiday. - c.
 Employees, who through normal scheduling have the observed holiday as one of their scheduled days off, shall receive Holiday Pay equal to the regular number of hours worked in a normal work day.